GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## Import Agency-Specific PIV Issuer Certificates

-Your agency will have to trust the Issuer's certificates for the other agencies.
-You will need to install ALL the Intermediate and Issuing CA certificates into your NT Auth store for your agency networks.
-The agency specific PIV issuer certificates can be found in the Authority Information Access (AIA) link given in the PIV Issuers table below.
-Once you download the .p7c file, you will find the Issuer's public certificate.
-You will also be able to retrieve the other certificates in the chain to COMMON using the AIA specified in those certificates.
+Your agency will have to trust the Issuer's certificates for these other agencies.
+You will need to install ALL of the Intermediate and Issuing CA certificates into your NT Auth store for your agency networks.
+The agency-specific PIV/CAC Issuer certificates can be found in the Authority Information Access (AIA) link given in the PIV<!--/CAC--> Issuers table below.
+Download the .p7c file, where you will find the Issuer's public certificate.
+You will also be able to retrieve the other certificates in the chain to COMMON using the AIA extensions specified in those certificates.

-The agency specific PIV Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
-You will find the certificate listed by agencies in the table 'Certificate Files Grouped by Type'.
-Once you locate the agency, you can download the certificates and the path to COMMON in p7b format.
+The agency-specific PIV Issuer certificates can also be found in the [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){target="_blank"}_ website.
+You will find the certificate listed by agency in the table _Certificate Files Grouped by Type_.
+Once you locate a specific agency, you can download the certificates and the path to COMMON in .p7b format.
 {target="_blank"}_.

-Import the certificates in the Windows [NTAuth Trust Store](https://piv.idmanagement.gov/networkconfig/trustedroots/){target="_blank"}_.
+Import the certificates into the Windows [NTAuth Trust Store](https://piv.idmanagement.gov/networkconfig/trustedroots/){target="_blank"}_.

 ## Link Account of the Other Agency User

-When a user authenticates with another agency PIV/CAC card, the credential of that user may not match the account created in the Active Directory user setup in your agency.
-There are multiple ways to [link that PIV/CAC card](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the Active Directory account.
+When a user authenticates with another agency's PIV/CAC card, the credential of that user may not match the account created in the AD user set-up for your agency.
+There are multiple ways to [link that PIV/CAC credential](https://piv.idmanagement.gov/networkconfig/accounts/){target="_blank"} owner to the AD account.

 ## List of PIV Issuers